wvwwvwwv/scalable-concurrent-containers/README.md

 #### Features

-- Asynchronous counterparts to blocking and synchronous methods.
+- Asynchronous counterparts of blocking and synchronous methods.
 - Formally verified [EBR](#EBR) implementation.
 - Near-linear scalability.
 - No spin-locks and no busy loops.